kyletolle/the-mechanism-collection/index.md

 In this All, nothing was diminished.

-A small flutter went at first unnoticed, but the vibrations continued and echoed and fed back on one another.
-The reverberations pulsing through the All; quickening and strengthening and intensifying through this amplification.
+A small flutter was at first unnoticed, but the vibrations continued and echoed and fed back on one another.
+The reverberations pulsed through the All; quickened and strengthened and intensified.
 The flutter absorbed itself, compounded, harmonized, and became more than a tremble.

 And so, upon the strings of the All, as if a great woven instrument, began the first piece of the Song.